marcgreen/semantic-joplin/similar-notes/README.md

 Disclaimer: This plugin was written during a 2-week hackathon, without prior javascript or tensorflow experience, and the code quality reflects this.
 PRs are welcome, but I do plan to refactor things with the knowledge I now have after getting it to the current state.

+## Potential Use Cases

+### Suggesting relevant notes from your corpus to link to

+TODO insert content from joplin forum post

+### Find duplicate and near-duplicate notes

+If there's a lot of words in common between the notes, they'll likely be very semantically similar to each other.

+### Crude Semantic Search

+By creating a new note with your search query, you can retrigger similarity calculations to perform your semantic search.

+Anecdotally, I've only /meaningfully/ used this a total of one time so far to ignore word endings and find notes based on words that had the same "stem".
+Which makes sense, since words with the same stem are likely going to be semantically similar to each other.

+Example: "analogy" and "analogies" won't find each other in keyword search, but they can find each other in semantic search.

 ### On First Use

+TODO: document cpu/gpu and batch size options and how they can help in this step

 On first startup, this plugin will calculate embeddings for all of your notes. **This can take some minutes** (less than 2min for my 800 notes totalling 5mb not including attachments on my desktop computer).
 It saves these embeddings to disk and loads from there on subsequent startups.
 Of course, if you work on notes outside of where this plugin runs, then upon sync, it will need to calculate embeddings for those notes too.
 It's future work to make this happen upon user request vs automatically at startup.

 **If you have notes larger than a few hundred KBs, this might take a long time.** Notes larger than 1MB might even make the model hang, I'm not entirely sure yet.
 The largest notes in my corpus are a few hundred KB.
 I think calculating the embeddings is exponential on note size, or at least superlinear.

 Please let me know your system specs (cpu+ram, gpu+vram) and how big your largest notes are (excl. attachments) if it takes longer than 10min to do a single batch during the initial embeddings.

 ## Semanticness